JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 I've met my match with the failure of one particular test on unmatched: sbrkmuch() within usertests.c.
 This test runs fine:

-(a) occasionally (unmodified).
+- occasionally (unmodified).
 Run the test a few times in a row from the command prompt.
-(b) when run standalone (via command line parameter to just run sbrkmuch).
+- when run standalone (via command line parameter to just run sbrkmuch).
-(c) when its moved from its normal compiled address (!) even slightly.
+- when its moved from its normal compiled address (!) even slightly.
 I'm including a modified version of usertests called usertests2 that simply reverses the order of two tests (sbrkmuch and sbrkbasic) and it passes all the time.
-(d) of course, in the original MIT QEMU emulation.
+- of course, in the original MIT QEMU emulation.

 I've tried everything I can think of to debug this and am close to saying there must be some unpublished Fu740 fault involving cache or virtual memory or something.